kaalep/ESP32-lightspeed-camera/README.md

 My goal was to not only replicate what AlphaPhoenix did but also improve the design and decrease the price.
 I have improved practically every aspect of his camera other than scan speed, image clarity and resolution.

+I completed this project (as in getting first videos) almost completely on my own.
+As much as I tried to find people to help me on this, nobody did.
+Most people didn't even think this was possible, so I had to finish it solo.

 # Block diagram of the entire system

 <img width="1296" height="534" alt="image" src="https://github.com/user-attachments/assets/4dc2b063-94bf-4dc1-af4c-7bb34a1d3c14" />